 Don't stop having fun with your dog just because they're a little rowdy.
 If your 'wild child' is ever going to learn to 'play nice', you have to take the time to teach them.
 There are great games you can play with your dog that are fun ,teach impulse control and encourage appropriate interaction with people.
 A fun game of 'Musical Mats' or the 'Statue Game' are always fun for kids and dogs.
 A great resource is the book, Play-Together-Stay-Together by Patricia McConnell.

-Raising a puppy or dog with small children is not about picking the 'right breed' of dog, it's about understanding how kids and dogs can safely live and play together.
+Raising a puppy or dog with small children is not necessarily about picking the 'right breed' of dog, it's about understanding how kids and dogs can safely live and play together.
 Family Paws offers great online resources for families, follow the link below to their website.

 The best approach is to be proactive, don't wait for problems to arise, start training the day your puppy or dog arrives.